 Have you heard any fascinating stories of the supernatural during your time in Colombia?
 Pray, do tell in the comments section below!

-If you have found this blog post informative or entertaining, would you consider buying me a digital cup of coffee?
+If you have found this blog post informative or entertaining and would like to support How to Bogota, you can buy me a digital cup of coffee!